 - Will I need funds for a down payment?

 - Do you report payment activity to the credit bureaus?

 - Will I incur a penalty if I pay the loan off early?

 - What’s your return policy on cars acquired through tote the note financing?

 - Do you have a copy of the vehicle history report?
 If so, can I review it?

 - What was the last service performed on the car?

-Tote The Note dealers directly finance cars that they sell.
-This means that you do not need to qualify for financing at a bank or credit union.
-Tote The Note financing is easier to arrange because the financing decision is made by the dealer directly, and their criteria is usually not as strict as other lenders.
-Tote The Note dealers tend to approve loans even if you have a low credit score or none at all, have filed for bankruptcy, or don't have a co-signer.
+Tote the note dealers directly finance cars that they sell.
+This means that you apply for financing at the dealership instead of a bank or credit union.
+Tote the note financing is easier to arrange because the financing decision is made by the dealer directly.
 Usually, the financing terms are based on the car's value, your down payment amount, and your credit score.

-Once you've completed that step, you can then go to a Tote The Note dealer.
-Show them the documentation that supports your loan application, and they can help you find a vehicle within your price range.
-In fact, all of this can be done in less than a day.
-Once you have your financed car, you then repay your loan directly to the dealer.
+Once you’ve been approved by a tote the note dealer, they can help you find a vehicle within your price range.
+All of this can often be done in less than a day.